Everyone wants to be a blogger until they realise what’s really involved..

 WordPress free gallery and royalty-free sources like Unsplash are great, but sometimes the images just don’t quite convey what we want to say.
 Either we’re left to settle, or worse, buy images from another source.
 Boo!

 The fix: Try different keywords and try a change of perspective.
-Perhaps you imaged your post with a smiling bouncy ball, but you just couldn’t find that image.
+Perhaps you imagined your post with a smiling bouncy ball, but you just couldn’t find that image?
 Will anything with a smiley do, could you create an image, or could you use something else entirely?
-If you insist on free images, try to be a little bit flexible unless it’s a product you’re advertising.
+If you insist on free images, try to be a little bit flexible.

-Do also remember not to be tempted to steal images from a Google search, which can class as a breach of copyright.
+Do also remember not to be tempted to steal images from a Google search, which can be classed as a breach of copyright.

 This one pains me because on the one hand, Adobe Stock images are a valuable asset and on the other, at £2.39 a time, the cost of blogging can soon mount up.
 While there are plenty of great free sources, Adobe Stock is also likely to have something much closer to the image that you were looking for.

-The fix: If you’re not making mega-money from blogging, consider using Adobe Stock only occasionally, or buying images that you can use on a few posts.
+The fix: If you’re not making mega-money from blogging, consider using stock images only occasionally, or buying images that you can use on a few posts.
 Once an image is licensed to your account, it can be used up to 10 times, rendering it more like 24p per post and a little more affordable overall.